abelgideon/Drum-Machine/README.md

 # Drum Machine

-This project is part of freeCodeCamp's **Front End Development Libraries** course.
 The Drum Machine allows users to play different drum sounds by clicking on buttons or pressing corresponding keyboard keys.

 ## Features